Forces of Freedom and Change: Role in 2019 political changes

 Throughout the first half of 2019, the FFC supported continuing mass peaceful civil disobedience actions, especially mass street protests for several months.
 In April 2019, military forces rebelled against al-Bashir and arrested him in the 2019 Sudanese coup d'état.

 The FFC continued coordinating protest actions, prior to the 3 June Khartoum massacre by the Rapid Support Forces, and after the massacre.
 In July and August 2019, the FFC negotiated a detailed power-sharing plan with the Transitional Military Council (TMC) for a Sudanese transition to democracy.
 On 20 August 2019, the TMC transferred power to the Sovereignty Council of five civilians nominated by the FFC, five military chosen by the TMC, and a civilian, Raja Nicola, chosen by mutual agreement between the FFC and the TMC.

+Split: Central Council versus Democratic Block

+As of April 2023, the FFC had split into the FFC-CC (Central Council) versus the FFC-DB (Democratic Block).
+In early April 2023, negotiations between FFC-CC and FFC-DB for cooperation were underway.